atomaszewicz/Simpsons/RStudio/Analysis.md

 ## Scoring

 The average episode score is 7.4 with a standard deviation of 0.75 <sup> [2] </sup>.
-We note that this is significantly lower than the 8.8 score for the series overall.
+We note that this is significantly lower than the 8.8, which is from IMDb users rating the series overall.
 However the mean isn't the whole story as most Simpsons fans will tell you, the show's quality has declined from it's prime.
 Let's see if the IMDb scores reflect this.

 ![ep_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/ep_rate_plot.png?raw=TRUE)